 (vii) Cancer screening tests as medically indicated.

-(c) For all inmates under the age of forty, a physical examination every five years, to include all procedures listed above for inmates between the ages of forty and fifty.
+(c) For all inmates under the age of forty, a physical examination as indicated, to include all procedures listed above for inmates between the ages of forty and fifty.

 (4) Nurse's sick call, which includes: